PerCaholic23/Assistext/README.md

-# testTTs
+# Assistext
-Sometimes you gotta close the door to open the windows
+This is the source code for our project called **Assistext**.
+Assistext is the device that can help visual impairements

 ////idk////
 sudo pip install opencv-python